Reports to: CEO or her delegate

-NWAC strives to be an employer that properly resources and supports all employees.
+NWAC strives to be an employer that properly resources and supports all employees with a conviction to place the employee’s health and happiness along with your family first.
 To that end NWAC, endeavors to provide a clean, safe and secure workplace with various support mechanisms and operational flexibility.
 The following list describes assumptions about working conditions:

-Preference will be given to First Nations, Metis, Inuit and women and gender diverse people of Indigenous ancestry, please self-identify.
+Preference will be given to women and gender diverse people of Indigenous ancestry (First Nations, Metis, Inuit), please self-identify.